Skip to main content

 Lake City Distribution Company — Real-World Cost Estimate

 A small Lake City distribution company operates two 24-foot box trucks with clean driving records and annual mileage of about 60,000 miles each.
 Cargo: non-hazardous consumer goods.
-Routes: primarily North Florida, no FMCSA registration required.
+Routes: primarily North Florida, with authority and filing questions reviewed before the account is submitted.

 FMCSA Rules — Who They Apply To and What They Require